Reflections from the March for Clean Water

 Polluted fish prop - march for clean water in london

 However, moments like this one give us hope.
-At the march’s culmination in Parliament Square, people gathered in thousands to listen to a rally of rousing and inspiring speakers , whilst sister marches large and small took place at locations across the UK.
+At the march’s culmination in Parliament Square, people gathered in their thousands to listen to a rally of rousing and inspiring speakers , whilst sister marches large and small took place at locations across the UK.

 The rally in London opened with a recital of author Robert MacFarlane’s beautiful poem, Riversong, written especially for the March, as images of rippling water, dippers, and damselflies played on the large screen.
 Charles Watson, River Action’s founder spoke the names of the many waters of the nation that were represented in London - either by marchers, or literally, as attendees had been invited to bring with them the waters of their local river, stream, pond, brook or beach and contribute it to a glass vessel that was transported through the capital in a symbolic assembly of the country’s waters.